SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 an unescaped backslash (``\``), a carriage return, or a line feed.

+.. x``  Bogus backticks paired with the one above, to fix VIM syntax highlighting.

 A multiline string literal is surrounded by three double quotation marks and has the following form: